 First, if you have a manual garage door, engage the garage door lock on the outside.
 Or, if you have an automatic garage door, most of these offer electronic garage door locks that will keep the door from being opened by someone with a scanner.
 If your garage door opener doesn’t have one, you can always get a ladder and unplug the motor.

 Even with rolling codes, a thief can still exploit the emergency release or improper installation to open your garage door.
 The solution is to apply an additional, temporary garage door lock on the INSIDE of your garage door before you leave town.
-I’ll show you a couple of ways that you could do that with things you may already have at your house.
+I’ll show you a couple of easy ways that you could do that with tools you may already have at your house.

 How to Lock a Garage Door: C-clamp method